by Akshara Sankar

 How exactly can AI be used in genetic engineering?

 AI has two main applications in genetics: identification of harmful genes and treatment of disease.
 Let’s take a look at how each of these applications work.
+Also, with some good gps trackers you can implement on your vehicle.

 For human beings, it is an extremely tedious and time-consuming process to analyze the vast amount of data that is present in a single person’s DNA.
 This analysis can be made much more efficient and accurate by utilizing machines for their core purpose- to make tiresome tasks less challenging.